mcmillan03/PracticalML/PracticalML_Project_RF1a.md

 ## [52] "magnet_forearm_z"     "classe"
 ```

+Due to the large amount of training data available, I am using a much smaller percentage of training data.
 These records are split into 30% training and 70% validation sets.
-Note that my final model using randomForests take a long time to train even with 30% yet they still perform very well.
+Note that my final models using random forests take a long time to train even with 30% yet they still perform very well.

 ## Random Forest Classification Using All Sensor Fields

 In this work we perform the analysis by training a random forest classification model via the caret package and setting up the training parameters to perform 10-fold cross validation.
 Figure 1(a) shows that the of the model achieves perfect prediction (100% accuracy) on the training set.

-One expects the out-of-sample accuracy (accuracy of the model on data not in the training set) to be less, and indeed the Figure 1(b) shows the validation set accuracy to be 97.87%.
-Note that this model achieved perfect classification of the 20 records in the testing data for the programming submission portion of this exercise.
+With perfect performance on the training set, it is hard to estimate the out-of-sample accuracy (accuracy of the model on data not in the training set).
+One expects the out-of-sample accuracy to be less, and indeed the Figure 1(b) shows the validation set accuracy to be 97.87% - very high but still less than the accuracy on the training set.
+The 95% confidence interval estimates the accuracy of this model to be between 97.61% and 98.1%.
+Note, however, that this model achieved perfect classification of the 20 records in the testing data for the programming submission portion of this exercise.